buddycloud/buddycloud-media-server/README.md

     bash mediaserver

-The server needs to be configured for the buddycloud/XMPP server it should communicate with.
+The server needs to be configured to point to a Buddycloud and XMPP server.
 See the *Configuration* section.

 Configuration
 -------------